 The following items are measured, for each milestone:

-- Time to compromise: how long time it took to reach the milestone.
+- Time to compromise: how much time it took to reach the milestone.

-- Time to detection: in the event of the organization detecting the activity, how long it took to detect it.
+- Time to detection: in the event of the organization detecting the activity, how long it took to detect.

 A Methodology Based on Threat Intelligence

 To determine what attack scenarios are simulated in a Red Team exercise, we leverage Truesec threat intelligence capabilities to define scenarios, techniques, and procedures that reflect the current real-world cyber threats we encounter.
 This allows us to define realistic threat scenarios and, therefore, to measure your organization's cyber resilience against the most likely attacks.